OrangePass/csc309review/aidsheetdraft.md

  *	At	each	request,	the	execu9ng	script	uses	the	token	to	fetch	session	state
  * Session	hijacking!
 Add	unique	value	+	signature

-### Web Security
-11. James Madison
-2. James Monroe
-3. John Quincy Adams
-1. **Security Goals (Chapter 1)**
- * Seven Key Security Concepts:
-  1. Authentication
-  2. Authorization
-  3. Confidentiality
-  4. Data / Message Integrity
-  5. Accountability
-  6. Availability
-  7. Non-Repudiation
- * System Example: Web Client-Server Interaction

-2. **Secure Systems Design (Chapter 2)**
- * **Understanding Threats**
-  1. **Defacement**
-   * Online Vandalism, attackers replace legitimate pages with illegitimate ones
-   * Targeted towards political web sites
-   * Ex: White House website defaced by anti-NATO activists
-  2. **Infiltration**
-   * An attempt to sneak across a secure place
-   * Unauthorized parties gain access to resources of computer system (e.g. CPUs, disk, network bandwidth)
-   * Could gain read/write access to back-end DB
-   * Ensure that attacker’s writes can be detected
-   * Different goals for different organizations
-    * Political site only needs integrity of data
-    * Financial site needs integrity & confidentiality
-  3. **Phishing**
-   * Attacker sets up spoofed site that looks real
-    * Lures users to enter login credentials and stores them
-    * Usually sent through an e-mail with link to spoofed site asking users to “verify” their account info
-     * The links might be disguised through the click texts
-     * Wary users can see actual URL if they hover over link
-  4. **Pharming**
-   * Like phishing, attacker’s goal is to get user to enter sensitive data into spoofed website
-   * Larger number of users is victimized
-   * no conscious action is required by the victim
-   * DNS Cache Poisoning – attacker is able to compromise DNS tables so as to redirect legitimate URL to their spoofed site
-     * DNS translates URL to IP addresses
-     * Attacker makes DNS translate legitimate URL to their IP address
-     * the result gets cached, poisoning future accesses
-  5. **Insider Threats**
-   * Attacks carried out with cooperation of insiders
-    * Insiders could have access to data and leak it
-    * Ex: DB and Sys Admins usually get complete access
-   * Separation of Privilege / Least Privilege Principle
-    * Provide individuals with only enough privileges needed to complete their tasks
-    * Don’t give unrestricted access to all data and resources
-  6. **Click Fraud**
-   * Targeted against pay-per-click ads
-   * Attacker could click on competitor’s ads
-    * Uses up competitor’s ad budgets
-    * Gains exclusive attention of legitimate users
-   * Site publishers could click on ads to get revenue
-   * Automated through malware such as botnets
-  7. **Denial of Service**
-   * Attacker supply server with an excess of packets causing it to drop legitimate packets
-    * Makes service unavailable, downtime = lost revenue
-   * Particularly a threat for financial and ecommerce vendors
-   * Can be automated through botnets
-  8. **Data Theft/Loss**
-   * Several Examples: BofA, ChoicePoint, VA
-    * BofA: backup data tapes lost in transit
-    * ChoicePoint: fraudsters queried DB for sensitive info
-    * VA (Veterans Affairs): employee took computer with personal info home & his home was burglarized
-   * CA laws require companies to disclose theft/loss
-   * Even for encrypted data, should store key in separate media
-3. Client State Manipulation (Chapter 7)

-4. SQL-Injection (Chapter 8

-5. Password Security (Chapter 9)

-6. Cross-Domain Security in Web Applications